 - You don’t have to waste money on parchment paper you use once and then throw away.

 - Your pans don’t get dirty!
 Well, not as dirty.
 You’ll still want to wash them occasionally.

 - No extra calories like you would will some non-stick sprays.

-- Cover your rolling pin, flat surface (ideally a counter prepared with wax or parchment paper) and hands with flour when working with sugar cookies.
+- Flour is your friend when it comes to sugar cookies.
+Cover your rolling pin, flat surface (ideally a counter prepared with wax or parchment paper) and hands with flour when working with sugar cookies.
 You can also dip your cookie cutters in flour to help the dough loosen more easily from the cutter.

-- Don’t place your cookies in airtight containers until they’ve completely cooled.
+- Let everything cool completely before storing or packaging them.
+Don’t place your cookies in airtight containers until they’ve completely cooled.
 If you do, they’ll get soggy from the condensation that will develop and no one wants a soggy cookie!